-TORONTO [PeterPaul.ca] — Just over a month after the bodies of pharmaceutical billionaire Barry Sherman and his wife, Honey, were discovered inside their mansion at 50 Old Colony Road, a private investigation by the family has found that the case is a double-murder and not a murder-suicide as police revealed in the days after the gruesome discovery.
+TORONTO [Peter Paul Media] — Just over a month after the bodies of pharmaceutical billionaire Barry Sherman and his wife, Honey, were discovered inside their mansion at 50 Old Colony Road, a private investigation by the family has found that the case is a double-murder and not a murder-suicide, as hinted by police in the days after the gruesome discovery.

 “Our parents shared an enthusiasm for life and commitment to their family and community totally inconsistent with the rumors regrettably circulated in the media as to the circumstances surrounding their deaths,” the statement read.

 “We urge the Toronto Police Service to conduct a thorough, intensive and objective criminal investigation, and urge the media to refrain from further reporting as to the cause of these tragic deaths until the investigation is completed.”

 The Sherman family hired former Toronto police homicide detectives and forensic pathologists to conduct a private investigation and separate autopsies, hoping to find more clues.
 Meanwhile, Toronto police have since combed the mansion and surrounding area, removed two vehicles, checked nearby sewers, questioned neighbours and collect nearby CCTV video in search of clues.